microsoft/qsharp/katas/content/distinguishing_states/four_bell_states/solution.md

 First, let's take a look at the preparation of the Bell states starting with the $\ket{00}$ basis state.

->A more detailed discussion of preparing all the Bell states can be found in the task All Bell states of the Superposition kata.
+> A more detailed discussion of preparing all the Bell states can be found in the task "All Bell States" of the Preparing Quantum States kata.

 The unitary transformation $\text{CNOT}\cdot(H \otimes I)$ (which corresponds to applying the $H$ gate to the first qubit, followed by applying the $\text{CNOT}$ gate with the first qubit as control and the second qubit as target) transforms the 4 basis vectors of the computational basis into the 4 Bell states.